Sind Club: Gentlemen's Club

-The Sind Club was exclusively a men's club.
-Women were only allowed in to attend a ladies' dinner held every two months and the celebrated Sind Club Ball organized once a year.
+The Sind Club was originally exclusively a men's club.
+Women were only allowed in to attend a ladies' dinner held every two months and the celebrated Sind Club Ball organised once a year.
 Until 1950 when the Prime Minister of Pakistan lived across the road, the Sind Club was still used almost exclusively by Europeans.

 The sign "Women and dogs not allowed" was removed only a day after Quaid-i-Azam Mohammad Ali Jinnah took his oath as Governor-General of Pakistan on August 14, 1947.

-Native membership
+Non-European membership

 The first Pakistani members joined the club in 1952.
 These included Syed Wajid Ali, Colonel Iskander Mirza and Cowasjee Rustom Fakirjee.
 It took almost two decades before a Pakistani, Masud Karim, became president of the club in 1965.
-Since then, however, many of Pakistan's social elite have become members.
+Since then, however, many of Pakistan's social élite have become members.

 Female members

 Although women are still not allowed to become members in their own right, they can enter and use the club facilities as wives, daughters and guests of members.
 In addition, a member's widow can continue using the club after the death of her spouse.